I think a lot of people see how much money we make and immediately think, “What does a blogger do?”

 Here is an overview of what we will cover in this article:

-To answer the question of what does a blogger do, you must first understand what a blog is.
+Let’s answer the question of what does a blogger do by first addressing some misnomers about bloggers.

 There are tons of different websites out there, including everything from ones that sell T-shirts to ones that display photos or videos.